-It consists of round, hallow crisp fried puris that are stuffed with a mixture of chickpeas, potatoes, spices, tamarind chutney, and most importantly, mouth-watering spicy water – Pani.
+It consists of round, hallow crisp fried puris stuffed with a mixture of chickpeas, potatoes, spices, tamarind chutney, and most importantly, mouthwatering spicy water – Pani.

 Known as a poor man’s burger, the Vada Paav can be found in every nook and corner of Mumbai.

-Paav stands for Indian bread bun, and Vada is a mixture of boiled potatoes crisply fried along with spices.
+Paav stands for Indian bread bun, and Vada is a mixture of boiled potatoes crisply fried and spices.

-Want to relish the best Paav bhaji Mumbai has to offer, head to Cannon Paav Bhaji joint near CST railway station.
+If you want to relish the best Paav bhaji Mumbai offers, head to Cannon Paav Bhaji joint near CST railway station.

 It is impossible to have never heard of Frankie when in Mumbai.
 Mumbai boasts of being the birthplace of this dish.